The Piranha: Controversy

 In February 2006, Trinity College seized almost all copies of Piranha.
 The controversy was caused by a satirical piece, deemed to be racist.
 Neither the college nor the DU Publications Committee agreed with the content and offensive language contained in the article.
 The editor at the time, Paddy Cosgrave, was referred to by as "off books", although was registered as a student and was expected to return and complete their studies.
 Around 1,500 copies were distributed on Thursday 23 February containing an article titled "Stinking sand n*****s outraged by Danish slight on their towel-headed religion", but the following day all remaining copies had been withdrawn from circulation by security staff on the orders of the college authorities.
 The remaining copies of the magazine were destroyed.

-Notable Editors
+Notable editors

-Notable editors include Antony Sellers (Founding Editor 1978–79), Alan Gilsenan (1981–82), Quentin Letts (1984–85), Michael O'Doherty (1985–86), Nick Webb (1990-91), and Paddy Cosgrave (2005–06).
+Notable former editors of the publication include Antony Sellers (founding editor 1978–79), Alan Gilsenan (1981–82), Quentin Letts (1984–85), Michael O'Doherty (1985–86), Nick Webb (1990-91), and Paddy Cosgrave (2005–06).

-Other former writers include comedians Pauline McLynn, Mario Rosenstock, and David O'Doherty, and airline executive Peter Bellew.
+Other former writers include comedians Pauline McLynn, Mario Rosenstock, and David O'Doherty as well as airline executive Peter Bellew.